 Do you want to work with Virginia?
 Click here!

-Georgia-born French-trained Chef Virginia Willis has made chocolate chip cookies with Dwayne “The Rock” Johnson, foraged for berries in the Alaskan wilderness, harvested capers in the shadow of a smoldering volcano in Sicily, and beguiled celebrities such as Bill Clinton, Shailene Woodley, and Aretha Franklin with her cooking — but it all started in her grandmother’s country kitchen.
+Georgia-born French-trained Chef Virginia Willis has made chocolate chip cookies with Dwanye “The Rock” Johnson, foraged for berries in the Alaskan wilderness, harvested capers in the shadow of a smoldering volcano in Sicily, and beguiled celebrities such as Jane Fonda, Bill Clinton, and Aretha Franklin with her cooking — but it all started in her grandmother’s country kitchen.

-She is an Editor-at-Large and author of the popular column “Cooking with Virginia” for Southern Living.
+She is author of the popular column “Cooking with Virginia” for Southern Kitchen and Editor at Large for Southern Living.
 The Chicago Tribune praised her as one of “Seven Food Writers You Need to Know.”
 Her legion of fans loves her down-to-earth attitude and approachable spirit.
-Her eponymous food blog, tagged as a favorite blog by Saveur magazine, offers recipes and stories from her culinary adventures.
-She is currently in development with WGBH for a series called Secrets of the Southern Table: A Food Lover’s Tour of the Global South to air nationally on public television stations.
 Learn more about Virginia and follow her traveling exploits at www.virginiawillis.com.